Lorna-Liu/ultrasound_vsumm_RL/README.md

 The raw ultrasound dataset is not public subject to approval by the project ethics board and under a formal Data Sharing Agreement between the collaboration institutaions, the hospital and the participants.

 # Demo Videos
-An example video summary from an untrasound examination
+Example video summaries from an untrasound examination:
 1) reducing the video to 15% of it’s original length: [demo1](https://youtu.be/K3kC2LEB0fY),
 2) unsupervised to 15% length: [demo2](https://youtu.be/72iP9F3XxMA)
 3) to a more relaxed 45% of the original length: [demo3](https://youtu.be/6LRs78hzRUs).